Boundary Survey: A basic survey consists of evaluating a boundary and finding or setting monuments that represent it.

-Record of Survey: This is a formal drawing we file with the county which documents what we found as part of the survey.
-These are commonly used to show discrepancies that arise in the record, in the field or with encroachments.
-They are sometimes required by state law.
+Record of Survey: This is a formal drawing we record with the County which documents the evidence considered and the decisions made as part of the survey.
+These are commonly used to show new monuments set and discrepancies found during the survey.
+They are required by state law in some circumstances.
 You will receive a copy of the recorded survey if we perform one.

-Plats: Plats are used for subdividing your property.
-We will help you through the planning and platting process with your local municipality and create the plat drawings for you to submit for review and recording.
+Plats/ Subdivisions: Plats are used for subdividing property into multiple parcels.
+We can help you through the platting process with your local municipality and create the plat drawings for review and recording.

-Topographic or Design Survey: This is a drawing, available in hard copy and/or as an AutoCAD computer file, which is used for the design of new structures or grading on the property.
-It can include horizontal and vertical topographic information and known easements.
+Topographic or Design Survey: This is a drawing, available in hard copy and/or an AutoCAD computer file, which is used as the background information for designing improvements or grading.
+It can include horizontal and/or vertical data and known easements.
 They can also be used for inventory or planning purposes.

-ALTA/ACSM Survey: This type of survey is performed in conjunction with your title Company.
-It can show a variety of items including encroachments, easements, topography and conflicts in the records.
-The title company issues an extended policy insurance coverage based on this survey.
-They are most commonly used in conjunction with the selling or refinancing of commercial property but may also be used on residential property.
+ALTA/NSPS Survey: This type of survey is performed in conjunction with your title Company.
+It can disclose a variety of items including encroachments, easements, topography and conflicts in the record.
+The title company can issue extended policy insurance coverage based on this survey.
+They are most commonly used in conjunction with the sale or refinancing of commercial property but may also be used on residential property.